-Like diabetes, cancer and heart disease, addiction is caused by a combination of behavioral, psychological, environmental and biological factors.
-Genetic risk factors account for about half of the likelihood that an individual will develop addiction.
+Like diabetes, cancer and heart disease, addiction is caused by a combination of factors.
+These include behavioral, psychological, environmental and biological factors.
+The genes passed on by parents may also play a key role.
+They can be responsible for about half of a person’s risk of developing a substance use disorder.

-The consequences of untreated addiction often include other physical and mental health disorders that require medical attention.
-If left untreated over time, addiction becomes more severe, disabling and life-threatening.
+When untreated, it can often cause other physical and mental health issues.
+Over time, addiction can become more severe, disabling and life-threatening.

-People feel pleasure when basic needs such as hunger, thirst and sex are satisfied.
-In most cases, these feelings of pleasure are caused by the release of certain chemicals in the brain, which reinforce these life-sustaining functions by incentivizing the individual to repeat the behaviors that produce those rewarding feelings (eating, drinking and procreating).
-Most addictive substances cause the brain to release high levels of these same chemicals that are associated with natural pleasure or reward.
+People feel pleasure when basic needs, such as hunger and thirst, are satisfied.
+In most cases, these feelings of pleasure are caused by the release of certain chemicals in the brain.
+These chemicals reward the individual, making them repeat the behaviors that produce those feelings (like eating and drinking).

-People do not choose how their brain and body respond to substances, which is why people with addiction cannot control their use while others can.
-People with addiction can still stop using substances — it’s just much harder than it is for someone who has not become addicted.
-People with addiction should not be blamed for having a disease, but rather be able to get quality, evidence-based care to address it.
+A person doesn’t choose how their brain and body respond to substances.
+This is why some people can control their use and others can’t.
+People with a substance use disorder can still reduce their use or abstain — it’s just much harder than it is for others.
+Just like any other disease people need to be able to get quality, evidence-based treatment and care.

 A chronic disease is a long-lasting condition that can be controlled but not cured.

-Most people who engage in substance use do not develop addiction.
-And many people who do so to a problematic extent, such as young people during their high school or college years, tend to reduce their use once they take on more adult responsibilities.
+Most people who engage in substance use do not develop addiction, and many young people tend to reduce their use once they take on more adult responsibilities.
 Still, about 25-50% of people with a substance use problem develop a severe, chronic disorder.
-For them, addiction is a progressive, relapsing disease that requires intensive treatments and continuing aftercare, monitoring and family or peer support to manage their recovery.
+For them, addiction is a disease that requires intensive treatments and continuing aftercare, monitoring and family or peer support to manage their recovery.

-The good news is that even the most severe, chronic form of the disorder can be manageable, usually with long-term treatment and continued monitoring and support for recovery.
+The good news is that even the most severe, chronic form of SUD can be manageable, usually with long-term treatment and continued recovery supports.